cigroup-ol/windml/doc/gettingstarted.rst

 The first part of this page provides an installation guide, see :ref:`installation`.
 Second, an overview of the architecture is presented and the core features and components are discussed, see :ref:`architecture`.
-At last, it is illustrated how windML is used by running examples, see :ref:`runningexample`.
+At last, it is exemplary illustrated how windML is used, see :ref:`runningexample`.

 .. _installation: